 - Product category pages

-Take a look at this content matrix from Hannah Smith at Distilled:
+Take a look at this content matrix from Hannah Smith:

 It does a pretty good job of outlining most types of content that every website needs.
 Just scanning through some of these, you can get an idea of what types of content are more likely to get links.
 I’d argue that the types of content that are designed to persuade and convert and less likely to get links.